Bachelor's Degree

 Residency

-Undergraduate students must earn at least 30 semester hours at Northeastern Illinois University.
+Undergraduate students must earn a minimum of 30 semester hours at Northeastern Illinois University.
 Bachelor of Arts in Interdisciplinary Studies (BAIS) and University Without Walls (UWW) students must earn at least 24 semester hours at Northeastern.

 Grade Point Average